1983 BMW 633CSi coupe

 The updated front suspension featured double-linked struts, making the big coupe less likely to dip under hard braking.
 The new rear axle assembly added a top-mounted link to the trailing arm layout of the E28 528i.
 BMW replaced the ventilated rear disc brakes seen in previous years with solid ones in a token bid at simplicity.

 BMW would build the 6-series coupes through the 1989 model year.
-Like many BMWs, the 633CSi does attract collector interest, and there is series-specific club support along with that of the bigger BMW car clubs.
-633CSi’s are often available in the Hemmings Motor News classifieds and on eBay Motors, and they sometimes show up at auction.
-As I write this post, an Atlantic Blue Metallic 1984 633CSi with blue leather seats and 231,000 miles is for sale on Hemmings for $6,900 firm.
-Bring A Trailer auctioned a Sapphire Blue 1984 633CSi with a five-speed manual and blue bucket seats for $11,500 in June 2020.
+Like many BMWs, the 633CSi attracts collector interest, and there is series-specific club support along with that of the bigger BMW car clubs.
+According to Hagerty’s valuation tools, all the money for a 1983 633CSi in #1/Concours condition is $52,400, with a more normal #3/Good condition car going for $17,500.
+633CSi’s are often available in the Hemmings Motor News classifieds and on eBay Motors, and they also show up at auction—both online (Bring a Trailer) and in person.

 Make mine Lapis Blue, please.